 Aesthetically speaking, the health and beauty of Sun Peak is largely dependent upon the preservation of existing vegetation and the restoration of disturbed areas.
 In preparation of the site development plans, care has been taken to preserve major vegetative masses.
-Within each property, an envelope for building and limits of disturbance shall be established.
-Within these limits of disturbance, the property owner/developer has considerable freedom regarding removal of vegetation.
-However, owners are encouraged to integrate and preserve as much existing vegetation as possible.
+Homeowners are encouraged to integrate and preserve as much existing vegetation as possible.
 "Clear cutting" the building area is not necessary and will be prohibited.
 Revegetation of all disturbed areas will be required.
 Relocation outside the construction envelope of plant material to be removed is encouraged.
 Use of vegetation indigenous to the area for repairs and landscaping is also encouraged.
-A clearing plan for the building area must be prepared and submitted for SPDRC approval prior to removal of any vegetation.
-All trees over 3 inches caliper (measured at breast height) must be identified on the clearing plan and protected during site preparation.
-In cases where removal of trees is deemed necessary, written approval must be obtained from the SPDRC.

-In the preparation of a final site plan, the property owner may wish to locate a site feature such as a gazebo or tennis court.
+In the preparation of a final site plan, the property owner may wish to locate a site feature such as a gazebo, swimming pool or tennis court.
 These items are subject to SPDRC approval.
-Vegetation removal for any given property shall be minimized and must be coordinated with the SPDRC.
+Significant vegetation removal for any given property shall be minimized and must be coordinated with the SPDRC.